harsh-kamde/jalsarthi/README.md

 # JalSaarthi - Digital Indore's Digital Water Supply Management Solution

 We team NirogSathi presents JalSaarthi!
 This README provides instructions for setting up and running the project in both development and production environments.
 We are always ready to serve you!
-Visit: www.nirogsathi.in
+Visit us: www.nirogsathi.in

 ![image](https://github.com/user-attachments/assets/3aecc7b9-c668-4d06-ac3f-93489b6e9217)